collier-jo/progress_workshop/progress_review/number_4/jasmine-standalone-3.5.0/README.md

 " 2 / 1 " | ["2 / 1", 2]
 "1" | ["1", 1]
-"my sum is 1 + 1" | raise error: "Input must be a valid mathematical string separated by spaces"
+"my sum is 1 + 1" | raise error: "Input must be a valid mathematical string separated by spaces" 2 + 2 | raise error: "Argument error: input must be a sting|

 spaces = error
 oyutput result be a number